NAIA AND NCAA SWIMMING SCHOLARSHIPS

 Men’s programs have fewer scholarships available with 9.9 scholarships at the NCAA DI level, 8.1 at the NCAA DII, 8 for NAIA programs and 15 per team at the NJCAA level.

 Use our COLLEGE SEARCH TOOL to find the best swimming colleges… Make up your own list of swimming colleges that fit your academic and athletic profile.
-A list of DI swimming colleges can also be found here.
-Scroll down to the bottom of this page for the links that will take you to the search tool.
-In just a few minutes you will have your list of swimming colleges that exactly match your needs.
+A list of NCAA swimming colleges can also be found here.
+Division I Colleges.
+Division II Colleges.
+Division III Colleges.

 Learn how to get on top of the college swimming recruiting process.